MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-dotnet-app-studio.md

 ### Host in Azure

 Microsoft Azure lets you host your .NET application on a free tier using shared infrastructure.
 This will be sufficient to run this `Hello World` sample.
-See [creating a new free account](https://azure.microsoft.com/en-us/free/) for more information.
+See [creating a new free account](https://azure.microsoft.com/free/) for more information.

 Visual Studio has built-in support for app deployment to different providers, including Azure.
-For more details see [Publish your .NET Teams app in Azure](~/get-started/get-started-dotnet-in-azure.md).

 <img width="530px" src="~/assets/images/get-started/publishtoazure1.png" title="Visual Studio"/>